The Museum of Vancouver is an attraction that should be firmly rooted at the top of any history buff’s Vancouver travel itinerary.

 This unique facility is one of the most immediately identifiable buildings in the city, and is thus considered to be iconic by many Vancouverites.

-The MOV has since gone on to become one of the most important cultural institutions in the city, a popular tourist attraction and one of our favourite things to do.
+The MOV has since gone on to become one of the most important cultural institutions in the city, a popular tourist attraction and one of the best things to do in Vancouver.

 How to Get to the Museum of Vancouver